Cornwall Railway: Extant structures

 Of the structures built by the Cornwall Railway, the most impressive is the Royal Albert Bridge, still fully operational.

 Many of the piers of Brunel's original timber viaducts remain today, having been left in place when the replacement viaduct was built alongside.
 The original viaducts are fully discussed in the article Cornwall Railway viaducts.

-Many smaller masonry bridges, and the stations at Liskeard and St Germans remain in use.
-The stations standing at Par and Saltash were also built by the Cornwall Railway, although these were later constructions.
-The footbridge at St Austell is a rare example of a Great Western Railway footbridge that still retains a roof.
-On the Falmouth extension there is an original goods shed at Perranwell and a group of 20 workers' cottages at Falmouth.
+Many smaller masonry bridges, and the stations at and remain in use.
+The stations standing at and were also built by the Cornwall Railway, although these were later constructions.
+The footbridge at is a rare example of a Great Western Railway footbridge that still retains a roof.
+On the Falmouth extension there is an original goods shed at and a group of 20 workers' cottages at Falmouth Docks.